adamqaw/blog/README.md

 -
 ** Need to find out why stock data is not being inputted into the StockHistory table.
-** Update: Stock object not subscriptable because endpoint not taking in info
+** Update: Stock object not subscriptable because endpoint not taking in info ** Update: Not subscriptable because API was not taking the date format